 Palace of Parliament

 Built and furnished exclusively from Romanian materials, the building reflects the work of the country's best artisans.
 A guided tour takes visitors through a small section of dazzling rooms, huge halls and quarters used by the Senate (when not in session).
-The interior is a luxurious display of crystal chandeliers, mosaics, oak panelling and marble, gold leaf and stained glass windows, and the floors are covered in rich carpets.
+The interior is a luxurious display of crystal chandeliers, mosaics, oak panelling, and marble, gold leaf and stained glass windows, and even the floors are covered in rich carpets.
 The largest room has a sliding roof wide enough for a helicopter to enter.
 Tour guides delight in recounting tales of the vast amounts of money that went to waste in decorating and re-decorating its rooms.